 The program cost includes housing, medical insurance, modest food stipend, and ground transportation.
-Participants will be required to submit a $250 security deposit in cash upon arrival in Israel.
+Participants will be required to submit a $300 security deposit.
+The security deposit can either be paid in advance via credit card or in cash upon arrival in Israel.
 Deposits will be refunded at the end of the program pending good standing.

-The actual cost of the Onward Israel – Masa program is much higher, and is subsidized up to 70% by Onward Israel, private donors, Masa Israel Journey, and local Jewish communities and institutions.
+The actual cost of the Onward Israel – Masa program is much higher, and is subsidized up to 70% by Onward Israel, private donors, Masa Israel Journey and local Jewish communities and institutions.

-~Fluent in English
+– Fluent in English

-~Previous participation in Taglit-Birthright Israel is encouraged but not required
+– Previous participation in Taglit-Birthright Israel is encouraged but not required

 Not sure what type of internship you are looking for or unsure if you can find it in Israel?
 Our internship coordinators work one-on-one with each participant!